IRC (Internet Relay Chat) protocol client library for Python

 - Abstraction of the IRC protocol.

 - Handles server PONGing transparently.

 - Messages to the IRC server are done by calling methods on an IRC connection object.

 - Messages from an IRC server triggers events, which can be caught by event handlers.

-- Reading from and writing to IRC server sockets is normally done by an internal select() loop, but the select() may be done by an external main loop.
+- Reading from and writing to IRC server sockets are normally done by an internal select() loop, but the select()ing may be done by an external main loop.